philipcristiano/graphite-pager-heroku-example/README.md

 Graphite-Pager is an easy to use alerting tool for Graphite that will send Pager Duty alerts if a metric reaches a warning or critical level.
-Heroku makes deploy Graphite-Pager very simple.
+Heroku makes deploying Graphite-Pager very simple.

 ## Requirements